Written by: Robin Trupp

 But even if such ‘reasonable care’ is taken, there’s always the possibility of an accident or situation that could lead to a lawsuit.
 And if the property owner is not the trainer, the property owner and trainer will have similar concerns in limiting liability.

-With that in mind, depending on the state where a property is located, the owner of the property and the trainer have a number of ways they can limit their liability:
+With that in mind, depending on the state where a property is located, the owner of the property and the trainer have a number of ways they can take reasonable care and limit their liabilities:

 – Place signs where they can easily be seen.